KCisSICKnasty/SICKnasty-FO4/README.md

 **Launching Fallout 4:**

-Make sure that the version of Fallout 4 MO2 is pointing to is the version in your installation location (a folder named "Stock Game").
+Make sure that the version of Fallout 4 MO2 is pointing to is the version in your installation location (a folder named "game").
 You can check this in MO2 by clicking the gear icon > Settings > Paths.

 - In MO2, you will see a dropdown menu on the right side, to the left of the "Run" button.
 - F4SE should be an executable in this menu.
 Click it.
 - Once selected, click "Run".
 This is how you should run the game each time.

 **DISCLAIMER!!!**

 *This mod list is ***VERY*** big.
 The BA2 limit was hit a ***long*** time ago & you'll probably be confused if you try to open it without reading this.
 Like, "Why didn't I wait forever for the menu to load?
 Why is the game not letting me start?"
 We sacrifice the infinite darkness of waiting for the game to start & show the Bethesda logo in exchange for what I'd like to call, "watching the Audio load".
 Once the main menu opens, and you can navigate to settings, do so and you'll notice that you can alter any of them except for "Audio", which has a loading wheel next to it.
 When that finishes, only then may you start.
 It is going to take a long time to load.
 It is a large list with many large mods in Loose Files format.
 The only downside to this is you gotta "watch the Audio load".
 But it's cool, right?*